GoogleChrome/web.dev/src/site/content/en/blog/monitor-total-page-memory-usage/index.md

 ### Enabling support during the origin trial phase

-The `performance.measureMemory()` API is available as an origin trial in Chrome 83.
-The origin trial is expected to end in Chrome 84.
+The `performance.measureMemory()` API is available as an origin trial starting in Chrome 83.
+The origin trial is expected to end in Chrome 86.

 {% include 'content/origin-trials.njk' %}